Chignahuapan: Experience the Beauty and Traditions of Puebla

 Near the town, there are several places to take thermal baths.

-Aguas Termales de Chignahuapan, located 5 Km from the town, is a place where the sulfurous waters reach a temperature of 50° C. Excellent to enjoy them without burning your skin.
+Aguas Termales de Chignahuapan, located 5 Km from the town, is where the sulfurous waters reach a temperature of 50° C. Excellent to enjoy them without burning your skin.

-You can stay and spend a weekend or several days relaxing in the warm, healing waters.
+You can spend a weekend or several days relaxing in the warm, healing waters.